The Answer is Fun!

 Height Check Stations

 A guest's height is an important safety factor on many rides and attractions.
-Children can be measured at our Height Check Stations located on either side of International Street.
+Children can be measured at our Height Check Stations located at external front gate and at the rides.
 Colour-coded wristbands are provided at these locations and correspond to the colour found on the Rules and Regulations signs located at the entrance of each ride.
 For the safety of your child, shoes that contribute excessively to height should not be worn.
 We reserve the right to ask that shoes be removed to ensure that a child’s height is not being artificially enhanced or manipulated.
 If the Height Check Station is closed, a wristband can be obtained at the station of any ride as long as the guest meets the height requirement of that ride.

 What security procedures are implemented at Canada's Wonderland?